thunlp/Prompt-Transferability/README.md

 ## Detailed Usage

+### Prompt Tuning
 ![prompt_transferability](github_profile/prompt_tuning.png)

 #### Step 1: initialization of arguments and trainer
-We first need to define a set of arguments or configurations, including what backbone model you want to use, which dataset to train on, how many soft prompt tokens do you want to use, etc. Then we instantiate a `PromptHub` object passing in the arguments we just created.
+We first need to define a set of arguments or configurations, including what backbone model you want to use, which dataset to train on, how many soft prompt tokens do you want to use, etc. Then we instantiate a `Prompt-Transferability-2.0-latest/PromptHub` object passing in the arguments we just created.

 ```python
 from prompt_hub.training_args import PromptTrainingArguments